Associate Members Programme

 Exemplars for prospective applicants

-For people in this situation we could offer snapshots of different aspects of the CTR to give them an overview which they can discuss with the mentor to consider the fit with their work.
-Examples of this would be access to staff meetings (to understand the breadth of work); divisional meetings that fit most closely with their area of interest (to understand how their work might dovetail with the work in a CTU); time attached to a team at different points of a study eg developing an application (to understand the components of the application and how an idea goes from a question to a design) or, if for example they are interested in impact, time with a team at dissemination stage; If they are interested in the operational aspects of the CTU they could observe specific meetings such as the study adoption group to see how the CTR takes on particular projects and they could spend time with a particular resource group.
+For people in this situation, we could offer snapshots of different aspects of the CTR to give them an overview which they can discuss with the mentor to consider the fit with their work.
+Examples of this would be access to staff meetings (to understand the breadth of work); divisional meetings that fit most closely with their area of interest (to understand how their work might dovetail with the work in a CTU); time attached to a team at different points of a study eg developing an application (to understand the components of the application and how an idea goes from a question to a design) or, if for example, they are interested in impact, time with a team at dissemination stage; If they are interested in the operational aspects of the CTU they could observe specific meetings such as the study adoption group to see how the CTR takes on particular projects and they could spend time with a particular resource group.
 There would be regular “debriefs” with the mentor to support them in synthesising the information and ensuring it is giving them what they want from the process.

-They have research ideas, they may have held small grants, completed a PhD but they do not feel equipped to take the next steps.
+They have research ideas, they may have held small grants, or completed a PhD but they do not feel equipped to take the next steps.

-For someone in these circumstances we could offer any elements of example 1 as a form of orientation (depending on their experience to date ) but for this group the focus would be on the process of an idea from early stages through to funding.
+For someone in these circumstances, we could offer any elements of example 1 as a form of orientation (depending on their experience to date ) but for this group, the focus would be on the process of an idea from early stages through to funding.
 This would provide them with insight into the role of a CTU in supporting a practitioner CI or co-applicant.
 By shadowing a project in development they would gain insight into the steps involved, the funding context, the team process and the roles of different members of the team.
-In addition to their mentor they could spend time with an experienced CI, team members from different resource groups and project teams further on in the study cycle.
-The mentor sessions would include discussion of the operational processes involved but also thinking about potential opportunities outside the CTR to help the person progress which could include signposting to other infrastructure groups or funding opportunities they could apply for.
+In addition to their mentor, they could spend time with an experienced CI, team members from different resource groups and project teams further on in the study cycle.
+The mentor sessions would include a discussion of the operational processes involved but also thinking about potential opportunities outside the CTR to help the person progress which could include signposting to other infrastructure groups or funding opportunities they could apply for.

-3. Someone looking for a greater in-depth knowledge of a particular area of expertise within the CTR
+- Someone looking for a greater in-depth knowledge of a particular area of expertise within the CTR

 This person may have significant research experience, they could be a clinical academic or working within a Higher Education Institution but feel that there are areas of work within the CTR that they could benefit from learning more about.
-For example it could be that they want to integrate more public involvement into their work or want to ensure that they are enabling a more inclusive approach to their recruitment strategy.
-In this type of scenario the programme would link the associate member directly with the appropriate person/team who would provide exposure to their work in CTR and also support the associate in developing their own ideas in this particular area of activity.
+For example, it could be that they want to integrate more public involvement into their work or want to ensure that they are enabling a more inclusive approach to their recruitment strategy.
+In this type of scenario, the programme would link the associate member directly with the appropriate person/team who would provide exposure to their work in CTR and also support the associate in developing their ideas in this particular area of activity.

-Apply Now To Join The Associate Members Programme
+Apply now to join the Associate Members Programme